myshkin81/myshkin81/README.md

 ### [SOUND VOLTEX Songlist](https://myshkin.io/sdvx/songlist)

-A webpage to view the latest official songlist for SOUND VOLTEX, with title/artist search and level/availability features.
+A webpage to view the latest official songlist for SOUND VOLTEX, with search and level/availability filters.

 The source code to my website is private, but the script I use to scrape the songlist from both official KONAMI pages can be found [here](https://github.com/myshkin81/sdvx-songlist).
 There are some low-probability bugs I need to iron out in it (KONAMI's servers sometimes return an empty page!) but it works okay.